Loveless: the dynamic duo at the forefront of emo's next wave

 Loveless’ remarkable ascent started out with a simple catchphrase: “What if it was pop-punk?”.
-Vocalist Julian Comeau began his career as a covers artist on TikTok, where he took fan requests and shared his heavy, pop-punk renditions of radio hits such as Lizzo’s ‘About Damn Time’ and Billie Eilish’s ‘Happier Than Ever’.
+Vocalist Julian Comeau gained attention as a covers artist on TikTok, where he took fan requests and shared his heavy, pop-punk renditions of radio hits such as Lizzo’s ‘About Damn Time’ and Billie Eilish’s ‘Happier Than Ever’.
 His popularity soon snowballed: Comeau amassed two million followers on the app in a couple of months.

 Although the catchphrase stuck for a while, Comeau began to share the original music he had been working on as Loveless with his bandmate, guitarist Dylan Tirapelli-Jamail.
 Their pop-rock songs explore weighty topics such as mental health issues and giving up vices, while the pair pull from genre heavyweights such as All Time Low and Sleeping With Sirens – their track ‘Someone Else’ even features the latter’s frontman, Kellin Quinn.